 How to Proceed

-No matter which sources you decide to use to finance your business, here’s a few tips:
+No matter which sources you decide to use to finance your business, here are a few tips:

 Plan ahead and build a strong and thorough case, and you’ll find the financing source that best suits your needs.